OldNew777/3DVC/3DVC_Project/report.md

 ### Possible improvements

 1. We refered to `PointNet` and designed a similar network to extract features of the PCD.
 However, the structure of this network (only 1 max pooling layer in the points channel) limits the ability of feature extraction.
-It can only extract global features and is more suitable for classification.
+So this network structure can only extract global features and is more suitable for tasks based on global features like classification.
    1. A possible solution is to extract features by LOD like `PointNet++`.
 For every extraction, we enlarge the kernel size to extract features from adjacent points, and add and MLP between 2 levels.
    2. If there is more time for this project, I may try PCD registration like `PCRNet` or `OMNet`.
 We believe these networks are more suitable for this problem.
-2. We considered geometric symmetry in the ICP algorithm, but didn't consider it in the learning-based section, because of which the network will miss many correct but symmetric answers.
+2. We considered geometric symmetry in the ICP algorithm, but didn't consider it in the learning-based section, because of which the network will miss many correct answers.
 If we improve loss function by geometric symmetry, like a minimum of all possible transformation, the network will detect more potential correct answers I think.
+2. We didn't use RGB information, which could be used for pixel-PCD matching.
+A `ResNet` for RGB feature extraction may provide some help.

 ## 3. Combination method

+ICP algorithm is extremely accurate if we give it a good initial pose $(R_0, t_0)$ and it doesn't fall into local minimum.

-As is stated above in the ICP section, we set multiple initial poses, each (expect those skipped by branch-cut algorithm) may go through ICP algorithm, which is very expensive.
+But as is stated above in the ICP section, we set multiple initial poses, each (expect those skipped by branch-cut algorithm) may go through ICP algorithm, which is very expensive.

-And we didn't consider the geometric symmetry in the learning-based method, which may miss many possible symmetric answers.
+### Idea 1

-We could use multiple initial poses and ICP to generate rough transformations.
-For example, adjusting `icp_tolerance` from 1e-8 to 1e-2.
-So we use these rough transformations to generate rough transformed models as input of neural networks to solve the problems of initial poses sensitivity.
-(We can also apply the possible improvements mentioned in both sections above.)
+We could use multiple initial poses and ICP to generate rough transformations $(R_0, t_0)$.

+For example, adjusting `icp_tolerance` from `1e-8` to `1e-2`.

+Apply the rough transform $(R_0, t_0)$ to the object model as input of the neural network (to solve the problems of initial poses sensitivity).

-Also
+We can also apply the possible improvements mentioned in both sections above.

+### Idea 2

+We could first use a neural network to learn the pose estimation in the case of orientation range $[-180\degree, 180\degree]$

+Then, based on the transformation $(R_0, t_0)$ predicted by the network, the 2 PCDs can be further aligned precisely in the second stage by using ICP algorithm.

+### Experiments

+We can record the speed and accuracy of experiment settings below:

+Idea 1 and 2 can form a comparation themselves, to balance the speed and accuracy.

+We can also do some ablation studies on the 2 ideas:

+1. Idea 1:
+   1. Change the rough transformation generation algorithm, like different `icp_tolerance`, or no initialization
+   2. Compare it with purely network method
+   3. Compare it with idea 2
+2. Idea 2:
+   1. Compare the initial poses quality generated with clear/noisy input by network
+   2. Compare it with purely ICP
+   3. Compare it with idea 1